 Curriculum Vitae (PDF)

-Pediatric palliative and end of life care, grief and loss, childhood cancer survivors, hope and resiliency, spirituality and international social work.
+Pediatric palliative and end of life care, grief and loss, childhood cancer survivors, adolescent and young adult oncology, children with medical complexity, parenting interventions in pediatrics, resilience, meaning-making and post traumatic growth, interprofessional education, integrated behavioral health, medical ethics, and international social work.

 - Ph.D., University at Albany School of Social Welfare

 - M.S.W., University at Albany School of Social Welfare

 - B.A., University at Albany